-- area is then separated from other dispersed groups of built development by open land/open countryside; - □ Further north, along Ross Road, the first of these is The Grove and Brampton View and beyond.
-The former is a small group of originally local authority owned houses; - □ To the east of Ross Road and again separated by open land/countryside are three smaller, dispersed areas of built form and further east Overton Cottages and Overton Barn; - □ To the west of which is a linear group of 11 dwellings including Old House and various cottages; and - □ Finally, a small cluster of development centred on Highfield. - 6.2 The NDP supports further housing growth in Brampton Abbotts settlement to meet national planning policy and to meet the growth target identified in the Herefordshire Core Strategy Local Plan, 2011-2031.
-In meeting these national and County policy aims it is essential that this housing growth also takes account of the size (even when taken together as a group of less than 100 homes), layout, role and function of Brampton Abbotts settlement.
-The essential character of which is a dispersed, linear rather than nucleated form with no uniformity.
+- linear development, largely on the east side, of Ross Road.
+This area is then separated from other dispersed groups of built development by open land/open countryside; - □ Further north, along Ross Road, the first of these is The Grove and Brampton View and beyond.
+The former is a small group of originally local authority owned houses; - To the east of Ross Road and again separated by open land/countryside are three smaller, dispersed areas of built form and further east Overton Cottages and Overton Barn; - To the west of which is a linear group of 11 dwellings including Old House and various cottages; and - □ Finally, a small cluster of development centred on Highfield. - 6.2 The Neighbourhood Development Plan supports further housing growth in Brampton Abbotts settlement to meet national planning policy and to meet the growth target identified in the Herefordshire Core Strategy Local Plan, 2011-2031.
+In meeting these national and County policy aims it is essential that this housing growth also takes account of the size (even when taken together as a group of less than 100 homes), layout, role and function of Brampton Abbotts settlement; the essential character of which is a dispersed, linear rather than nucleated form with no uniformity.
 Policy BAF1 will help to retain the linear, dispersed built form of Brampton Abbotts by defining a Settlement Boundary for each of the seven identified existing built-up areas.
+These boundaries have been identified, in part, using the guidance contained in Herefordshire Council's Guidance Note 20: Guide to Settlement Boundaries.
 These areas include any existing commitments i.e. homes under construction or planning permissions.
-Within these areas new housing development will be supported provided it is: - of good design (Policy BAF3 of this NDP and Core Strategy Policy SD1 will be used to assess this); and - it does not lead to significant adverse impacts on amenity and road traffic and safety.
+Within these areas new housing development will be supported provided it is: - of good design (Policy BAF3 of this Plan and Core Strategy Policy SD1 will be used to assess this); - It does not lead to surface water flooding there is already a significant local issue in relation to this issue on Church Road/Ross Road; and - it does not lead to significant adverse impacts on amenity and road traffic and safety. - 6.3 This approach will help to ensure that the Neighbourhood Development Plan can deliver the level of housing to meet the aims set in the Herefordshire Local Plan Core Strategy, 2001-2031.
+The Core Strategy identifies Brampton Abbotts as a settlement that will be the "main focus of proportionate housing development".
+In the Ross-on-Wye Rural Housing Market Area (RHMA) the indicative growth target for such settlements is 14% growth 2011 to 2031.
+For Brampton Abbotts, this translates into a minimum target of 19 new homes, 2011-2031.